Portable heaters, gas fires and open fires:

 Gas fires and biofuel heaters

-• Gas heater cylinders should be changed in the in the open air, if you have to change them indoors make sure all rooms are ventilated, open the windows and doors.
+• Gas heater cylinders should be changed in the open air.
+If you have to change them indoors make sure all rooms are ventilated - open the windows and doors.

 • Store spare propane or oxygen cylinders upright and outside whenever possible.
 Never store them in basements, under stairs or in cupboards containing electric meters or equipment.